 It isn’t a deal-breaker if they do not have internal resources for writing and design, but it can be an advantage because you can often speak to them directly and communication/briefing is generally a lot easier.

 The more important thing to discover here is the process they use.
 Ask questions about how they decide what content to create, the format it will take, and how they plan on promoting it.
 This can give you good insight into how they will create content for you, and you should be able to see what processes they have in place.
 Also ask about how they minimise risk when creating content-led campaigns and look for some realism around the fact that not every single campaign will fly.

 It is your right to see references and results from other clients that an SEO company has worked with.
 This may mean you need to sign an NDA in order to proceed, but that shouldn’t be a problem.

 I’d be very wary of any companies that are not willing to refer you to previous and current clients for reviews.
 It isn’t always possible for them to reveal all of their clients, but it is unusual for them not to be able to reveal any at all.

-Also, there is nothing to stop you doing your own research.
-Many companies will list previous and current clients on their website, so you can always try to contact someone there directly and see if they’re happy to chat to you.
+Also, there is nothing to stop you from doing your own research.
+Many companies will list previous and current clients on their website, so you can always try to contact someone there directly and see if they’re happy to chat with you.

 Approach to reporting and account management

 You should get a feel for what it will be like actually working with the agency.
 For example, if you call with a question, will you be able to speak directly with an SEO manager or will you need to speak to an account manager?
 Related to this, you should find out who your main point of contact will be and to what extent they will actually be doing the work and managing the project.
-While account managers aren’t a bad thing, you need to make sure that they are close enough to the project to give you answers and feedback when you need it.
+While account managers aren’t a bad thing (we have them at Aira), you need to make sure that they are close enough to the project to give you answers and feedback when you need it.